-&lt;sup>3 Difference between written tests and other tests is important for example for resit-possibilities, see Article 4.1 TER and rules of order, see Section 3 R&G.
+&lt;sup>4 Difference between written tests and other tests is important for example for resit-possibilities, see Article 4.1 TER and rules of order, see Section 3 R&G.

-&lt;sup>4 Assignments with a limited time frame of 3 hrs. or less are considered written tests.
+&lt;sup>5 Assignments with a limited time frame of 3 hrs. or less are considered written tests.

-- u.
+- s.
+Teaching team: the members of the academic staff and the academic lecturers teaching courses within the degree programme. - t.
+Explanatory feedback session: in Dutch "nabespreking" as referred to in Article 7.13, par 2, sub q of the Act.
+It is an important meeting that gives students the opportunity to learn from their mistakes.
+The student has the opportunity to review the questions and assignments of the test concerned, along with the answer models and criteria for assessment. - u.
 Perusal: in Dutch "inzage" as referred to in Article 7.13, par.
 2 sub p. of the Act.
 It is an opportunity for students to peruse their own assessed written test. - v.
 Student Administration: Student Administration Erasmus University, Team Study Progress & Diploma Administration RSM.